Knockout Mouse Phenotyping Program (KOMP2) Highlights

 Reference:

-A large scale hearing loss screen reveals an extensive unexplored genetic landscape for auditory dysfunction.
+A large scale hearing loss screen reveals an extensive unexplored genetic landscape for auditory dysfunction (link is external).
 Bowl MR, Simon MM, Ingham NJ, Greenaway S, Santos L, Cater H, Taylor S, Mason J, Kurbatova N, Pearson S, Bower LR, Clary DA, Meziane H, Reilly P, Minowa O, Kelsey L, Tocchini-Valentini GP, Gao X, Bradley A, Skarnes WC, Moore M, Beaudet AL, Justice MJ, Seavitt J, Dickinson ME, Wurst W, de Angelis MH, Herault Y, Wakana S, Nutter LMJ, Flenniken AM, McKerlie C, Murray SA, Svenson KL, Braun RE, West DB, Lloyd KCK, Adams DJ, White J, Karp N, Flicek P, Smedley D, Meehan TF, Parkinson HE, Teboul LM, Wells S, Steel KP, Mallon AM, Brown SDM.
 Nature Communications.
 2017 Oct 12;8 (886).

 Mouse Study Reveals Important Differences Between Males and Females